-Ker & Downey’s Luxury Travel Experts share their top things to do in Williamsburg and the surrounding area, one of this year’s top cities in the United States in Travel and Leisure’s World’s Best Awards.
+Ker & Downey’s designers share their top things to do in Williamsburg and the surrounding area, one of this year’s top cities in the United States in Travel and Leisure’s World’s Best Awards.

 It’s not surprising to see Williamsburg on Travel Leisure’s World’s Best Awards as one of the best cities in America.
 The historic town is home to the restored Colonial Williamsburg, one of the largest living history museums in the world, and nearby Jamestown and Yorktown.
 Together, the three towns make up the Historic Triangle, all connected by 23 miles of parkway.
 Visiting all three makes for a well-rounded picture of early America through the Revolution.

 There’s a vibrant youth culture in modern Williamsburg supported by the students and staff of the College of William & Mary, which was established in 1693 and is the second-oldest institution of higher learning in the United States.
 Within the city, you’ll find a range of coffee shops, pubs, and fine eateries backing right up to the historic town.
 There are so many ways to experience the city.
 We’ve outlined just a few of the top things to do in Williamsburg.